Wilmington Wild Forest

 How We Manage the Wilmington Wild Forest

-DEC manages these lands in accordance with the management activities described in the Wilmington Wild Forest Unit Management Plan UMP (PDF 10 mb).
+DEC manages these lands in accordance with the management activities described in the Wilmington Wild Forest Unit Management Plan (UMP).
 In addition to management objectives, the UMP contains detailed information on natural features, recreational infrastructure, geology, natural & human history, habitats, wildlife, fisheries and much more.

 Nearby State Lands, Facilities, Amenities & Other Information